iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.0.56/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> No phone or battery issues on my samsung a5.
+Would like to see time shortened from 15 minutes to 1 or 2 minutes and warn me when I'm close to someone would be much better so I can move away.
+Otherwise it's fine.
+Can't see the point of having it if it waits 15 minutes to say I've been close to someone that's not good.<br> :date: __2020-09-14 00:47:04__

+> A,s<br> :date: __2020-09-13 08:18:43__

+> I have the internet connection.
+Covid app says no connection.???<br> :date: __2020-09-10 05:19:39__

 > Okay dont mind it<br> :date: __2020-08-29 12:30:32__

 > This app needs location *permission* because Bluetooth can be used to locate us.
 It doesn't need our location though.
 It should not require location services to be enabled.<br> :date: __2020-08-28 17:00:11__